odadacharles/launchpad-manual/docs/user/how-to/work-with-code-hosted-on-launchpad/host-your-code-on-launchpad.rst

 Setting a trunk branch is useful to:

 -  tell people which branch they should download
--  define which branch Launchpad should provide when someone enters ``bzr branch lp:your-project``
+-  define which branch Launchpad should provide when someone enters ``git branch lp:your-project``
 -  act as the default target when someone proposes a merge
--  act as the basis for `stacked branches <http://doc.bazaar-vcs.org/bzr.dev/en/user-guide/index.html#using-stacked-branches>`_.

 Visit your project's code overview page and follow the link inviting you to set a development focus.